California county routes in zone E: E2

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 E3

 County Route E3 (CR E3) is a county highway in Placer and Sacramento counties in the U.S. state of California.
 It is a major north–south arterial thoroughfare that runs from U.S. Route 50 near Rancho Cordova to Interstate 80 in Rocklin.
 The route is known as Hazel Avenue from the US 50 interchange to the Sacramento/Placer county line and is known as Sierra College Boulevard from the Sacramento/Placer county line to the I-80 interchange.